India's Gujarat state braces for most severe cyclone in over two decades

 The India Meteorological Department (IMD) categorized the storm, which formed in the Arabian Sea, as an “extremely severe” storm, upgrading it from the “very severe” category.

-The financial hub of Mumbai was lashed with heavy rain and strong wind as Cyclone Tauktae headed north.
+The financial hub of Mumbai was lashed with heavy rain and strong winds as Cyclone Tauktae headed north.
 Strong winds forced authorities to suspend operations at Mumbai’s airport, and close some main roads.

 The cyclone, with sustained surface wind speeds of 180-190 kmph and gusts up to 210 kmph that would put it on par with a Category 3 hurricane, is rated one level below the IMD’s super cyclone category.

-As well as the eight deaths in Goa and Karnataka, 28 fishing boats were missing, a coastguard official told Reuters.
+As well as the 12 deaths reported in Maharashtra, Goa and Karnataka, 28 fishing boats were missing, a coastguard official told Reuters.

 Gujarat’s state administration moved nearly 150,000 people from coastal communities and deployed more than 50 disaster response teams.